galperins4/tbw/README.md

 - passphrase: delegate passphrase
 - secondphrase: delegate second passphrase
 - cover_tx_fees: Placeholder - Not currently used in tbw code
+- vote_cap: Use this if you cap voters for how much they can earn with votes.
+For example 10000 will mean any wallet over 10K will only be paid based on 10K weight
+- blacklist: Placeholder - Not currently used in tbw code
+- black_assign: Placeholder - Not currently used in tbw code
 - min_payment: Minimum threshold for payment.
 If set to 1, any payout less than 1 ARK will be held until the next pay run and accumulate
 - reach: how many peers to broadcast payments to (Recommended - 20)
 - keep: there are the percentages for delegates to keep and distrubute among x accounts (Note: reserve is required! all others are optional)